Jim Lynch: College career

 Lynch played college football at the University of Notre Dame.
 Leading the Fighting Irish in tackles with 108 in 1965 and 106 in 1966, he was the defensive captain of the national champion 1966 Irish team.
 He received the Maxwell Award as the nation's best college football player in 1966.
 He was also a unanimous All-American selection that year.

 Professional career

-The Kansas City Chiefs selected Lynch in the second round of the 1967 NFL/AFL draft.
+The Kansas City Chiefs selected Lynch 47th overall in the second round of the 1967 NFL/AFL draft.
 From 1967 to 1977, Lynch played for the Chiefs as a right outside linebacker, playing alongside middle linebacker Willie Lanier and left outside linebacker Bobby Bell, both Pro Football Hall of Famers.
 These linebackers led the defense in the Chiefs' first Super Bowl victory in 1969.

 Retiring at the end of the 1977 season, Lynch finished his career with 18 sacks, (Note: Sacks were not an official stat until 1982.
 All sack stats from before that year are unofficial.)
 17 interceptions and 14 fumble recoveries.
 He also scored one touchdown.